Capturing Misalignment

 \subsection{Motivation \& Results}

 Misalignment is a pervasive---yet unexplored---phenomenon of interactive environments, where it is typically assumed that agents hold beliefs not only about uncertain outcomes but also about the beliefs of others.
-Misalignment arises when an agent’s belief about another agent’s beliefs fail to correspond to the actual beliefs of the latter, as considered (or actually elicited) by an external analyst.
-Such mismatches challenge the standard frameworks used to model interactive reasoning, which implicitly assume alignment across agents’ hierarchies of beliefs.
-Misalignment complicates this picture, introducing subtle discrepancies that elude conventional modeling tools like type structures.
-Addressing this complexity requires developing a novel theoretical framework capable of capturing the intricate structure of higher-order beliefs and their interactions under misalignment.
+Misalignment arises when the beliefs of an agent about another agent’s beliefs fail to correspond to the actual beliefs of the latter, as considered (or actually elicited) by an external analyst.

 Although the informal definition of misalignment provided above may appear convoluted, the underlying idea is not only highly intuitive, but also ubiquitous.
 To illustrate this point, we now present---informally at this stage---a scenario that serves as our recurring example throughout this paper.

 \begin{example}[label=ex:misalignment, name=Weather in Paris \& Misalignment] Consider two agents, namely, Ann and Bob, and a common domain of uncertainty which captures the idea that tomorrow it rains or it does not in Paris.
 Now, we assume that, as analysts, the following is the---very basic---scenario we contemplate: \begin{enumerate}[label=$\bullet$, leftmargin=*] \item Ann assigns probability $1$ to the event that it will rain in Paris tomorrow, and to the belief that Bob also assigns probability $1$ to the same event, and further to the belief that Ann herself believes this, continuing \emph{ad infinitum}, where the beliefs just described are the \emph{only} ones Ann holds;